Rules 1.0 – 4.2

 4.1.1.
 GAME ROSTER

 Before each game, each team captain shall present the Referee a standard team roster form listing the names and jersey numbers of all players registered with the team.
-A standard team roster form shall be issued by the Registrar.
+A standard team roster form shall be issued by the Administrator.
 Teams will be responsible in duplicating the form for game use.
 It is the responsibility of the team captain to insure that all players listed are registered and eligible to play at the time of the game.
 A duly-registered player may be written in on the roster prior to the start of the match.
-A player who is not registered with the team or who is under suspension from any team for whom he is registered is an ineligible player and may not play, even if he produces a player card.
+A player who is not registered with the team or who is under suspension from any team for whom he is registered is an ineligible player and may not play, even if he produces a digital player card.
 Failure to submit the standard team roster form may result in disciplinary action to the team.
 An ineligible player who participates in a match shall be grounds for a forfeit and possible further disciplinary action by the Discipline and Procedures Committee.

 4.1.2.
 PLAYER CARDS

-1. All field players must have uniforms comprising of shirts, shorts, socks that are a close match or similar to that teams designated color for each part of the uniform.
+1. All field players must have uniforms comprising shirts, shorts, socks that are a close match or similar to that teams designated color for each part of the uniform.
 The jerseys must be numbered permanently on the back with at least eight inch numerals.
 Players may not change numbers during the game.
 “Magic Marker” or similar marking material and taped on numbers are not allowed.
 Referees shall waive the foregoing rules so long as a team’s uniforms are in substantial compliance.